gijo-varghese/flying-pages/readme.md

 <script defer src="flying-pages.min.js"></script>
 ```

-`flyingPages` accepts optional options object with the following parameters:

 - `delay`: Start prefetching after a delay (in seconds).
 Will be started when the browser becomes idle, using `requestIdleCallback`.
 Default to 0.
 - `ignoreKeywords`: An array of keywords to ignore from prefetching.
 Example `['/logout','/cart','about.html','sample.png','#']`.
 - `maxRPS`: Maximum requests per second the queue should process.
 Set to 0 to process all requests immediately (without queue).
 Default to 3.